Alan B. Merskey

 - Epicor Software Corporation in defence of claims relating to the purchase and implementation of enterprise resource planning software

-- Nortel in connection with orders by the Ministry of the Environment for ongoing site remediation activities notwithstanding Nortel’s court-supervised insolvency proceedings
+- Nortel in connection with Ministry of the Environment orders for ongoing site remediation activities notwithstanding Nortel’s court-supervised insolvency proceedings

 - Carillion Canada Inc. in a series of linked claims with the Ontario Ministry of Transportation over multi-year roads infrastructure projects

 - SNC-Lavalin in arbitration proceedings over an industrial construction project

 - Shoppers Drug Mart Inc. in proceedings before the Financial Services Commission of Ontario and Ontario Superior Court of Justice relating to a pension plan partial wind-up and related supplementary pension plan